 There is also a shield available in these grades.
 The holder carries over from the previous season and carries it with them until they lose it.
 The winner should transport it in the bag provided and make sure it is available at the next match.
 The holder should notify the grade manager at the end of each half season where it will be stored, so we know where it is for the next round of matches.

-See the CJCA website 'Submit Results' page for further details.
 The winning teams should enter the result.
 Should one team enter a score summary and another team enter a FULL result the CJCA should be contacted so the most comprehensive result can be entered.

 General: